bxparks/rpn83p/docs/USER_GUIDE_FUTURE.md

 - computer algebra system (CAS)
     - The TI-83 Plus and TI-84 Plus do not support CAS, so it is highly unlikely that the RPN83P will support CAS either.
-- rational numbers
-    - Not something that I have ever needed, so I probably will not want to spend my time implementing it.